hanabot/cs-cart-helpdesk/README.md

 Description
 ------------------------------------

-**Cs-cart Uvdesk** : Uvdesk addon connect the uvdesk to cs-cart store.
-Admin and agents can manage all the tickets from CS-Cart admin panel.
-Customers create and manage the tickets from the frontend.
+**Cs-cart Uvdesk** : CS-Cart Helpdesk Ticket System integrates the UVdesk system to your CS-Cart store.
+This add-on allows store visitors or registered users to create tickets regarding their queries from the frontend itself.
+All the tickets can be viewed in the customer account at your storefront under the UVdesk Tickets option available in My Account section.
+Admin can easily manage the tickets from CS-Cart back-end as well as from UVdesk portal.

 ------------------------------------